Engee documentation

 Conclusion

 We have reviewed the implementation of the concept of a "colored number" in the Julia language.
-The program allows you to find such numbers, determine their uniqueness within the specified boundaries, and calculate their total number and maximum among them.
+The program allows you to find such numbers, determine their uniqueness within the specified boundaries, as well as calculate their total number and maximum among them.

 This is useful in studying the properties of numbers and can be applied in number theory problems or logic puzzles.